 Microsegmentation security controls are typically based on the underlying foundations of least privilege and a zero trust architecture (ZTA).
 The zero-trust security model does away with the implicit trust inherent in traditional security approaches.
 That implicit trust was usually afforded to users within a network system, but now the prevailing zero-trust principle is to give users access to only the systems, information, and applications they need and keep them isolated from everything else.
 This restricts unnecessary lateral movement of data between systems and applications.

 In a zero-trust model, getting in the front door of an organization’s network, or signing onto the system, is no longer a free pass to anything and everything.
 Users must be continuously authenticated and authorized to access specific data and applications within the system.

 The zero trust approach to security is increasingly common today, thanks in part to three significant factors: 1) the steep rise in serious data breaches across every industry, 2) the shift to remote and hybrid work models in recent years, and 3) the move of resources to the cloud, which has helped dissipate and diffuse the security perimeter once sharply defined by the data center.
 In fact, Gartner estimates that 60% of organizations will embrace the model over traditional security approaches by 2025.

-Many experts consider microsegmentation to be the core technology of Zero Trust security practices, or what is commonly called Zero Trust Network Access (ZTNA).
-The two security strategies are closely related; in fact, microsegmentation makes Zero Trust possible.
-Workloads are segmented with high granularity and Zero Trust principles make sure that no one can access those workloads without enforced authentication and authorisation.
-Even if a workload is compromised, the organisation can rest easy knowing that other workloads, users, and resources won't be affected by the attack.
+Many experts consider microsegmentation the core technology of zero trust security practices, called Zero Trust Network Access (ZTNA).
+The two security approaches are inextricably linked – in fact, microsegmentation enables zero trust.
+Workloads are segmented with high granularity and zero trust principles ensure that no one can access those workloads without conscientious or forced authentication and authorization.
+If a workload is compromised, the organization still has peace of mind that the threat can’t affect other workloads, users, and resources laterally.